Donders-Institute/meg-hackathon/2020-05-25-interoperability/README.md

 ### Making your code separately executable

-Imagine that you are doing your analysis using software A (where A can be either Python, MATLAB or R) and you want to execute an analysis step in software B. You can use a `system()` call to execute a command line application.
+Imagine that you are doing your analysis using software "A" (where "A" is either Python, MATLAB or R) and you want to execute an analysis step in another software "B".
+You can use a `system()` call to execute a command line application.

 Using the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) syntax you can make scripts in each of the languages directly executable.